 The Community Garden is open to anyone who would like to become a member.
-We have two types of membership:
+There are two types of membership:

-Access to the garden and communal produce but no work requirements
+- Entry to the garden and communal shed